blockservice/echoin/docs/json-rpc.rst

 Staking Validator methods
 =======================

-cmt_declareCandidacy
+ec_declareCandidacy
 --------------------

 Allows a potential validator declares its candidacy.

 **Parameters**

 	* ``from`` String - The address for the sending account.
-Uses the web3.cmt.defaultAccount property, if not specified.
+Uses the web3.ec.defaultAccount property, if not specified.
 It will be associated with this validator (for self-staking and in order to get paid).
 	* ``nonce`` Number - (optional) The number of transactions made by the sender prior to this one.
 	* ``pubKey`` String - Validator node public key.
-	* ``maxAmount`` String - Max amount of CMTs in Wei to be staked.
+	* ``maxAmount`` String - Max amount of ECs in Wei to be staked.
 	* ``compRate`` String - Validator compensation.
 That is the percentage of block awards to be distributed back to the validators.
 	* ``description`` Object - (optional) Description object as follows:
 		* ``name`` String - Validator name.